 A vibrant cuisine that is loved for its bold and piquant flavours, it comes as no surprise that Mexican restaurants are starting to pop up in the streets of Bangkok.
-With the arrival of tacos, enchiladas, carne asada and more, the city’s food lovers now have all the excuses to savour the flavours of this North American country.
+With the arrival of tacos, enchiladas, carne asada and more, the city’s food lovers now have all the excuses to savour the flavours of this Central American country.
 If you weren’t in-the-know already, here are our top picks of the best restaurants to get your Mexican food fix in Bangkok.

 Featured and hero image credits: Touche Hombre